tylerstewart2/monaco-github-action/README.md

 This github action requires you to set up a standard directory in your repo called monitoring-as-code.
 Directory Structure should look like this:

+*NEW! monitoring-as-code default root dir can be overwritten with monaco-root*

 ```
 ├── monitoring-as-code # root dir needed for github action
 │   ├── environments.yaml